qwilka/metadata-manager-2015/README.md

 # metadata-manager-2015
-This is an old file metadata manager app from ~2015 that uses PyQt.
+This is an old incomplete file metadata manager app from ~2015 that uses PyQt.

-Requires Python 3.4+, PyQt, blitzdb
+Requires Python 3.4+, PyQt5, blitzdb

 setup.py not available currently